joplin/gsoc/ideas.md

 **Expected size of project**: 175 hours

-### 8. In-App Password Strength Indicator
+### 8. Password strength indicator

 Implement a password strength indicator to help users create stronger master passwords.
 The indicator can visually guide users on how secure their password is when setting or changing it.

-**Expected Outcome**:

-- A UI element that displays password strength as the user types.
-- Feedback to the user on how to improve their password strength (e.g., adding numbers, special characters).
-- Integration with an algorithm like zxcvbn to evaluate password strength.
+**Expected Outcome**: A UI element that displays password strength as the user types.
+Feedback to the user on how to improve their password strength (e.g., adding numbers, special characters).
+Integration with an algorithm like zxcvbn to evaluate password strength.

 **Difficulty Level**: Low